espaciomore/php-micro-mvc-fw-brugal/README.md

 - interpreter (php5)
 - others as needed (imap,gearman,redis)

-Then, open your browser and point to you app url, you should see the base site loaded right away.
+Then, open your browser and point to your app url, you should see the base site loaded right away.

 Notes
 =====